49jan/hass-ecovent/README.md

 #### Configuration Example

-This example configuration assumes that the relay switches are already setup in Home Assistant, since that setup differs substantially depending on the type of relay hardware being used (e.g. Tasmota MQTT vs WeMo Maker).
+This configuration example assumes that the fan is already paired on the local network.

 ```yaml
 fan: